ietf-wg-cellar/matroska-specification/cues.md

 ## Introduction

 The `Cues Element` provides an index of certain `Cluster Elements` to allow for optimized seeking to absolute timestamps within the `Segment`.
 The `Cues Element` contains one or many `CuePoint Elements` which each MUST reference an absolute timestamp (via the `CueTime Element`), a `Track` (via the `CueTrack Element`), and a `Segment Position` (via the `CueClusterPosition Element`).
-Additional non-mandated Elements are part of the `CuePoint Element` such as `CueDuration`, `CueRelativePosition`, `CueCodecState` and others which provide any potential Matroska reader with additional information to use in the optimization of seeking performance.
+Additional non-mandated Elements are part of the `CuePoint Element` such as `CueDuration`, `CueRelativePosition`, `CueCodecState` and others which provide any `Matroska Reader` with additional information to use in the optimization of seeking performance.

 ## Recommendations